CaloMorell/holbertonschool-back-end/api/README.md

 Tasks
 0. Gather data from an API
-mandatory

-Write a Python script that, using this REST API, for a given employee ID, returns information about his/her TODO list progress.

-Requirements:

-    You must use urllib or requests module
-    The script must accept an integer as a parameter, which is the employee ID The script must display on the standard output the employee TODO list progress in this exact format:
+The Python script utilizes the requests module to interact with a given REST API, specifically designed for managing employee TODO lists.
+It takes an employee ID as a command line parameter and fetches information about the employee's progress on their TODO list from the API.
+The script then prints a summary on the standard output, adhering to the specified format:

+    First Line: Displays the employee's name and the progress on tasks in the format:

+    csharp

-        First line: Employee EMPLOYEE_NAME is done with tasks(NUMBER_OF_DONE_TASKS/TOTAL_NUMBER_OF_TASKS):
+Employee EMPLOYEE_NAME is done with tasks(NUMBER_OF_DONE_TASKS/TOTAL_NUMBER_OF_TASKS):

-            EMPLOYEE_NAME: name of the employee
+    EMPLOYEE_NAME: The name of the employee.
-            NUMBER_OF_DONE_TASKS: number of completed tasks
+    NUMBER_OF_DONE_TASKS: The number of completed tasks.
-            TOTAL_NUMBER_OF_TASKS: total number of tasks, which is the sum of completed and non-completed tasks Second and N next lines display the title of completed tasks: TASK_TITLE (with 1 tabulation and 1 space before the TASK_TITLE)
+    TOTAL_NUMBER_OF_TASKS: The total number of tasks, including both completed and non-completed tasks.

+Subsequent Lines: Display the titles of completed tasks with one tabulation and one space before each task title:

+markdown

+         TASK_TITLE

+        TASK_TITLE: The title of a completed task.

+The script ensures proper error handling for potential issues during API requests and follows the specified guidelines for formatting and output.

 Repo: